emilk/loguru/README.md

 	- When configured in unbuffered mode (LOGURU_FLUSH_INTERVAL_MS not set):
 		+ 6-8 us when logging to stderr + file (rMBP + SSD + Clang).
 		+ About 25%-75% faster than GLOG on my MacBook Pro (Clang).
-		+ About the same as GLOG on my Linux Disktop (GCC).
+		+ About the same as GLOG on my Linux Desktop (GCC).
 	- With LOGURU_FLUSH_INTERVAL_MS set to ~100 ms:
 		+ 3-5 us when logging to stderr + file (rMBP + SSD + Clang).
 		+ About twice as fast as GLOG.